romaleev/reflect-stencil/readme.md

 npm start
 ```

-To build the component for production, run:
+To build the components for tests and production, run:

 ```bash
 npm run build